WARM: A Weakly (+Semi) Supervised Model for Solving Math word Problems: Our Approach:

 \subsection{Encoder}

-The encoder takes as input a math word problem represented as a sequence of tokens $ P = x_{1}x_{2}x_{3}...x_{n}$.
-We replace each number in the question with a special token $<num>$ to obtain this sequence.
+The encoder takes as input, the MWP represented as a sequence of tokens $P = x_{1}x_{2}x_{3}...x_{n}$.
+We replace each number in the question with a special token $<num\_j>$ to obtain this sequence where $j$ denotes the index of number in the operand vocab for that question.
 Each word token $x_{i}$ is first transformed into the corresponding word embedding $\pmb{x}_i$ by looking up an embedding matrix $\pmb{M}_w$.
 Next, a binary feature is appended to the embedding to indicate whether the token is a word or a number.
-This appended embedding vector is then passed through a 2 layer bidirectional GRU \cite{cho-etal-2014-learning} and the output of both the directions of the final layer are summed to get the encoded representation of the text.
-This is then passed on to the decoder.
+As depicted in the lower half of Figure~\ref{fig:architecture}, this appended embedding vector is then passed through a 2 layer bidirectional GRU~\citep{cho-etal-2014-learning} and the outputs from both directions of the final layer are summed to get the encoded representation of the text.
+This representation is then passed on to the decoder.